ingadhoc/stock/stock_ux/README.rst

 #.
 Only allow to delete pickings on draft/cancel state.
 #.
 Add a wizard accion in Operation to change locations.
 #.
 Remove the technical features group in the "Forecasted" button from the product template view, to see the breakdown of incoming and outgoing stock.
 #.
-Remove the group Tecnical Features to the seccion "Locations" in "stock move" form view from the picking view.
-#.
 Fix in the calculation cost of the merchandise sold when the currency of the product is different from the currency of the company.
 #.
 Add a stock picking list report to stock pickings.
 #.
 Add compatibility with web_m2x_options by allowing to create lots on m2o fields